yhoogstrate/flaimapper/README.md

 *	FASTX toolkit:	[http://hannonlab.cshl.edu/fastx_toolkit/](http://hannonlab.cshl.edu/fastx_toolkit/)
 *	Scythe: [https://github.com/vsbuffalo/scythe](https://github.com/vsbuffalo/scythe)

+We are aware of samples that also have fixed-size random primers, besides their adapters (with a specific sequence).
+Be aware that these also have to be trimmed.
+This usually requires multiple trimming steps.

 #### Quality trimming

 Although it is common in RNA-Seq to trim low quality bases from your reads, we strongly recommend you NOT to do this prior to FlaiMapper.
 This will introduce a bias; fragments will most likely become shortened.
-Instead, if you are really doubt the quality of a read, we advise you to neglect and discard the entire read!
+If you really doubt the quality of a read, we advise you to neglect and discard the entire read!

 ### Choose aligner

 The main complexity in RNA-Seq is splicing.
 There are several widely used free alignment programs for RNA-Seq.
-The same principle holds for small RNA-Seq, However, we are (at the moment) not aware of splicing events in ncRNAs other than tRNAs.
+The same principle holds for small RNA-Seq.
+However, we are (at the moment) not aware of splicing events in ncRNAs other than tRNAs.
 The splice junctions in tRNAs are small (~10bp) but might be too long to be aligned using classicial alignment without adjusted settings.
 Therefore, if you want to align reads to pre-tRNAs, you want your aligner to understand splicing.
 Otherwise, if you want to use a 'classical' (non-splicing-aware) aligner, you want your introns to be removed prior to alignment.
-If your not focussing on tRNAs at all, you probably also don't need your aligner to be aware of splicing.
+If you're not focussing on tRNAs at all, you probably also don't need your aligner to be aware of splicing and you can continue with classical aligners.

 #### Full genome alignment

-If you want to include results from ncRNAs that undergo splicing (e.g. tRNAs) you should use a splicing-aware aligner.
-The following aligners are popular and should have sufficient documentation:
+In case you want to align to the entire genome, you're not making use of mature ncRNAs.
+Also, if you want to include results from immature ncRNAs that undergo splicing (e.g. pre-tRNAs) you should proceed with a splicing-aware aligner.
+The following aligners are popular and should have sufficient documentation in order to run an alignment:

 *	TopHat: [http://ccb.jhu.edu/software/tophat/index.shtml](http://ccb.jhu.edu/software/tophat/index.shtml)
 *	RNA STAR: [http://code.google.com/p/rna-star/](http://code.google.com/p/rna-star/)